ldbc/ldbc_snb_datagen_spark/ldbc_socialnet_dbgen/README.md

 You can refer to the run.sh script to see a clearer example of how to run it.

 ## Output
-The generator will create CSV files [with the following format](https://github.com/ldbc/ldbc_socialnet_bm/wiki/Generated-CSV-Files)
+The generator can create data in three formats: CSV, TTL and N3.
+For more information please check the (wiki)(https://github.com/ldbc/ldbc_socialnet_bm/wiki/Data-Output)